pascal-lab/Tai-e/README.md

-# Bamboo - A Pointer Analysis Framework for Java
+# Panda - A Parallel and Practical Program Analysis Framework for Java

 ### Goal
-Build an efficient, feature-rich, extensible, configurable and maintainable pointer analysis framework for Java.
+Build an efficient, feature-rich, extensible, configurable and maintainable program analysis framework for Java.

 ### Features
 * [x] Core pointer analysis